JhonataSantos36/Mercado-pago/README.md

 ### Let the user select a bank, if needed

-In some cases, MercadoPago needs to know the card’s issuing bank to find promotions offered by it (Argentina) or to know how to process the payment (Mexico).
+In some cases, MercadoPago needs to know the card’s issuing bank to find promotions offered by it or to know how to process the payment.

 To know if you need to request this information from the user, you can use the _isIssuerRequired()_ method from the **_PaymentMethod_** class.